Get The Help You Need (504) 586-5200

 Coping with a difficult delivery is hard enough without having to take care of a newborn.
 Try to remember that it will not always be like this, though, and your baby is going to grow up so incredibly fast.
 When you are feeling especially overwhelmed, just remember that this, too, shall pass.

 If you had a difficult childbirth and your baby sustained serious injuries as a result, you may be able to pursue compensation for medical bills and non-economic damages.
-The legal team at The Bowling Christiansen Law Firm can assess your case and help you file a claim.
+The legal team at The Bowling Law Firm can assess your case and help you file a claim.

 Call (504) 586-5200 to schedule an initial consultation with a medical malpractice attorney in New Orleans.
 You can learn more about birth injury claims in Louisiana by visiting USAttorneys